lopezgarridolab/lopezgarridolab.github.io/people/nadja.md

 The problem solver

-Genetic regulation of _Bacillus subtilis_
+Genetic and physiological regulation in _Bacillus subtilis_

 Email: nhuettman@evolbio.mpg.de